 For stereo channels, the following input routing configurations are available.

-- Mono or stereo input busses. - Mono or stereo output busses, and mono or stereo group output busses.
+- Mono or stereo input busses. - Mono or stereo output busses, mono or stereo group output busses, and mono or stereo FX channel output busses.

 These should not lead to feedback.